Melanoma Research Institute of Excellence

 Andrew E. Aplin, PhD

-Deputy Director, Sidney Kimmel Cancer Center
+Deputy Director, Sidney Kimmel Comprehensive Cancer Center

 Kalbach-Newton Professor, Cancer Research, Sidney Kimmel Medical College

-Dr. Aplin serves as the Deputy Director at the Sidney Kimmel Cancer Center at Thomas Jefferson University.
+Dr. Aplin serves as the Deputy Director at the Sidney Kimmel Comprehensive Cancer Center at Thomas Jefferson University.
 He is also honored as a Kalbach-Newton Professor in Cancer Research with the Department of Pharmacology, Physiology and Cancer Biology in recognition of the numerous contributions he has made to discoveries in melanoma, as well as the leadership role he has taken in the classroom and the laboratory.
 He is at the forefront of cancer research and is an esteemed educator.

-As Deputy Director, Dr. Aplin promotes interdisciplinary research among basic, translational, clinical, and population science researchers across the Jefferson enterprise and helps lead SKCC’s next NCI Cancer Center designation renewal.
+As Deputy Director, Dr. Aplin promotes interdisciplinary research among basic, translational, clinical, and population science researchers across the Jefferson enterprise and helps lead SKCCC’s next NCI Cancer Center designation renewal.
 Additionally, he is a Principal Investigator on a T32 training program in Cancer Biology and has mentored trainees through NCI K99 and F99 awards.

 Marlana Orloff, MD